 Also part of the original tower is the ante room next to the hall, now home to some fascinating displays.
 One contains the death mask of Mary Queen of Scots, complete with eyelashes.
 Here, too, is a silver casket believed to have been used to house the "casket letters" whose existence was taken as proof that Mary was plotting against Elizabeth I of England and led to her execution on Elizabeth's orders.

-At ground floor level the tower house is the lovely vaulted chapel, in which weddings can be held.
+At ground floor level the tower house is the lovely vaulted chapel.
 The far end of the chapel is home to the original castle well, dug deep into the ground beneath the tower to ensure a supply of water if it was besieged.
 Nearby a narrow passage gives access to a vaulted room referred to as a dungeon.
 Another interesting survivor of the tower house is the main doorway added to it (with a new wider stair and more windows) by John Maitland, 1st Earl of Lauderdale in 1626.
 This is now an internal doorway within the house.

 At around the same time, the Earl of Lauderdale also extended the accommodation at Lethington by building a two storey range of buildings extending to the east of the existing tower house.
 The final main element of the south frontage you see today, the south east tower, was added in 1644.
 The additions built in the first half of the 1600s house many of the fine public rooms of Lennoxlove House.